What is business process automation? Benefits and uses

 Will business process automation replace my employees?

-Automating handles repetitive tasks, not jobs.
-While the International Monetary Fund (IMF) estimates that AI will affect 60% of jobs in advanced economies, this primarily means freeing your team to focus on work that requires them to judge, create, and relate to customers.
+Automation handles repetitive tasks, not entire jobs.
+While the International Monetary Fund (IMF) estimates that AI will affect 60% of jobs in advanced economies, this primarily means freeing your team to focus on work that requires judgement, creativity, and customer relationships.

 Disclaimer